Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- Washington has not covered the spread at home, and is 1-2 overall there, this season.

-- In three home games this season, Washington has gone over the total twice.
+- In three home games this year, Washington has gone over the total twice.

 - On the road, the Chiefs are unbeaten ATS (1-0) as 6.5-point favorites or more.